 Ishaq himself sued for peace, offering tribute to the sultan.
 The offer was refused.

-This piece first appeared in the March 2021 Months Past column in History Today.
+This piece first appeared in the March 2021 issue of History Today.